timthedev07/timthedev07/README.md

 Python would be my choice for building small side projects and some data analysis stuff.

+I'm just getting started with Swift, and I feel like it's really good(better than Java at least).

 Sorry, but I'm not really into Java.

 Also knows: JavaScript, and C.